MicrosoftDocs/learn/learn-pr/wwl-sci/describe-security-management-capabilities-of-microsoft-365/includes/2-describe-m365-defender-portal.md

-The Microsoft 365 Defender portal (previously Microsoft 365 security center) combines protection, detection, investigation, and response to email, collaboration, identity, and device threats, in a central portal.
+The Microsoft 365 Defender portal (previously Microsoft 365 Defender portal) combines protection, detection, investigation, and response to email, collaboration, identity, and device threats, in a central portal.

 Here you can view the security health of your organization, act to configure devices, users, and apps, and get alerts for suspicious activity.
 The Microsoft 365 Defender portal helps security admins and security operations teams manage and protect their organization.